didip/tollbooth/README.md

     limiter.IPLookups = []string{"RemoteAddr", "X-Forwarded-For", "X-Real-IP"}

     // Configure number of steps to take in X-Forwarded-For list.
-    // By default it's 1.
-Set to 0 to get the proxy IP.
+    // By default it's 0.
+This checks the first IP from the list.
-    // Use -1 to get the start of the list. limiter.XForwardedForIndex = 1
+    // Set to -1 to get the last or -2 to get the second-to-last. limiter.XForwardedForIndex = 0

     // Limit only GET and POST requests. limiter.Methods = []string{"GET", "POST"}